DHRI-Curriculum/Text_Classification/sections/decision_boundary.md

-Appendix: Visualize the decision boundary
+Appendix: Visualize the Decision Boundary
 ================================

 This appendix walks through the decision boundary visualizations found in the discussion of [supervised_classification](supervised_classification.md)